Chadian Air Force

-The force shares a base with French forces at N'Djamena International Airport.

 History

 Beginnings

 As of 1969, the Escadrille Nationale Tchadienne was equipped with five Douglas C-47 cargo aircraft and three Max Holste MH.1521 Broussard liaison aircraft.
 Most of them were operated by French crews, because there were very few native pilots.
 In the mid-1970s, it was reinforced by six AD-4N Skyraiders, as well as some additional C-47 and Douglas C-54 transports, the total number of which reached 13 by that time.
 All of these were donated by France, and most were still crewed by the French.
 Three Reims-Cessna FTB337s were also delivered in 1977.

 First combat operations

-The ENT participated in its first major combat operations in June-July 1977, against Libyan-supported FROLINAT rebels.
+The ENT participated in its first major combat operations in June–July 1977, against Libyan-supported FROLINAT rebels.
 Following an attack on Zouar, reconnaissance missions were launched from the Faya-Largeau Airport.
 The first attack sorties were flown by Skyraiders on 1 July.
 Bombs, rockets and cannons were used against the rebel positions, but nearly every aircraft involved was damaged by ground fire.
 The next day, tactics were changed, with the pilots deciding to attack from altitudes as low as 60 m, releasing all of their weapons in a single pass.
 Even though the exposure to return fire was reduced, several aircraft were damaged by the explosions of bombs and rockets.
 On 3 July, a Skyraider received a hit in its engine, and its pilot was forced to land on an abandoned airstrip near Zouar.
 He was quickly recovered by his wingman.
 A team of technicians later arrived on board a C-47, and repaired the aircraft, which was flown out the next day.
 Despite the ENT's efforts, Zouar was overrun by the FROLINAT on 6 July.

 Following several months of preparations, the FROLINAT's next major attack came in January 1978.
 All of the ANT's garrisons in the Tibesti were overrun.
 The FROLINAT and the Libyan Army's advance was monitored by the ENT.
 During one of such missions, on 29 January, a C-47 was hit by a 9K32 Strela-2 (SA-7) MANPADS while flying at a very low altitude, and it crashed; its whole crew was killed.
 The next day, a rescue operation was organised, with a C-54 being deployed to Faya-Largeau to support one Skyraider and one French Army Light Aviation SA 330 Puma helicopter.
 However, a few minutes after taking off from Faya-Largeau, the C-54 was hit by two SA-7s, and its pilot performed an emergency landing while two of the aircraft's engines were on fire.
 All five crew members survived, and were picked up by the Puma helicopter.
 The SA-7 threat effectively put an end to the ENT's operations in the Faya area.
 Unsupported, the town's garrison collapsed on 18 February.